GPRACF Frequently Asked Questions

 |Adult Dogs (1-6 years old)||

 *Ages are in human years.

-Animal adoptions take place on Tuesday to Friday from 10:00 a.m. to 6:00 p.m.
-We are closed between noon and 1:00 p.m. and on all statutory holidays.
+Animal adoptions take place on Monday to Saturday 10:00 a.m. to noon & 1 p.m. to 6:00 p.m.
+We are closed on all statutory holidays.

 Animal adoptions are currently being conducted at the Grande Prairie Regional Pound at 12220-104 Avenue in the Brochu Industrial Park.

 The County and City do not have the resources, capacity, staff or room to run a spay / neuter service out of the Pound.

 When a permanent animal care agency steps in to deliver the animal care plan for the region, the County and City will form a working relationship with this organization and provide support for these services.

 Until then, the County and City is helping ensure the animal population remains under control by providing each animal adopted from the GPRACF with a 50 per cent off voucher for spaying or neutering services.
 The voucher system also ensures owners are supported in whichever choice they may for their pet.

 Additionally, since taking over the animal care plan in June 2016, the City and County have been working closely with organizations who spay and neuter each animal they take in, including Petland, Bear Creek Animal Clinic and Grande Prairie Regional College, as well as the Edmonton Humane Society.